Park Status during COVID-19

 OPEN: Furnace Creek, Emigrant, Mesquite Spring, Saline, Eureka, Homestake, Wildrose, Thorndike, and Mahogany campgrounds are open.
 Dispersed camping is available where permitted.

 CLOSED: The Furnace Creek and Stovepipe Wells visitor centers are closed until further notice.
 Bookstore items are available for purchase in the multi-purpose room adjacent to the Furnace Creek Visitor Center.
 Note: entrance fees are required and can be paid by debit/credit card at automated pay kiosks or at Recreation.gov.
+You may also purchase your entrance fees at the Furnace Creek Campground Kiosk on any Friday through Sunday in September, 9 am to 4:30 pm.

 Resorts: Fuel and Amenities